turboNinja2/CDiscount-Classification/README.md

-# SparseKNN
+# CDiscout-Classification

+This code contains, among file utils, various learning methods designed for sparse datasets, where keys are represented by strings.
+This allows to keep track of "what is going on" in every algorithm.

+- k-Nearest Neighbours (based on a TF-IDF representation of the documents)
+- Nearest Centroids (based on a TF-IDF representation of the documents)
+- Decision tree (proposing formulas such as if(not word1 in doc and word2 in doc and word3 in doc) then Cat k )
+- Bag of Words
-This contains, among file utils, three (custom) learning methods for sparse datasets : k-Nearest Neighbours, Nearest Centroids and a SGD for multiclass problems (with a high number of classes).
-They are designed to be able to work with very large dataset (millions of lines) without (too many) memory issues.
+- SGD for multiclass problems (with a high number of classes)

-The Nearest Centroids follows a streaming calibration (everything is expanded accorded to the mapping, then added).
-The code enables the user to write custom mappings easily.
-It needs the whole data set to be loaded in memory (this could be easily worked around).

-The KNN implements an inverted index and the lookup has a parameter (if the parameter is set to double.MinValue, a genuine KNN with inverted indexes is performed).
-However, it needs the whole data set to be loaded in memory.

-The SGD does not follow the exact implementation of a SGD and implements various regularizations.
-It is a pure streaming algorithm.

-A decision tree is also available.
-It relies on index inversion, intersections of sorted data sets but it is still very slow (benchmarked on 1 000 000 lines, 25 000 predictors)
+Optimizations include :
+- Inversion of indexes
+- Pre-allocation of memory
+- Unsafe code

+Part of the code come from other sources :
+- Stemming is a C# port of Snowball
+- Text to TFIDF utils